pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p class="location">Change the first paragraph as follows:</p>

 <p>A <i>projection annotation (PDF 2.0)</i> is a markup annotation subtype (see 12.5.6.2, "Markup annotations") that has much of the functionality of other markup annotations.
-However, a projection annotation is only valid within the context of an associated run-time environment, such as an activated 3D model<ins onMouseEnter="mouseEnter(this)" data-issue="94">, and thus an <b>AP</b> dictionary is not required</ins>.</p>
+However, a projection annotation is only valid within the context of an associated run-time environment, such as an activated 3D model<ins onMouseEnter="mouseEnter(this)" data-issue="94" data-iso="approved">, and thus an <b>AP</b> dictionary is not required</ins>.</p>

 <p>...</p>